-Yellow Ribbon Program Participation
+Yellow Ribbon Program

-MMA has 12 scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent veteran that has been discharged for more than 3 years prior to the first date of the dependent's enrollment at MMA.
-These are offered on a first come, first served basis and provide an additional scholarship equivalent to the difference between the in-state tuition rate and the spouse's or dependent's out-of-state or regional tuition rate after the Yellow Ribbon Program payment has been received by MMA for that student. http://www.benefits.va.gov/gibill/yellow\ribbon.asp
+Maine Maritime Academy participates in the Yellow Ribbon Program, offering scholarships for non-Maine resident students who have had 100% of benefits transferred to them from a spouse or parent veteran.
+These scholarships are provided on a first-come, first-served basis and cover the difference between the in-state tuition rate and the student's out-of-state or regional tuition rate after the Yellow Ribbon Program payment has been received by MMA.